-As the last ten years have shown, tech creates both treasure and tumult.
+As recent years have shown, tech creates both treasure and tumult.
 These disruptions aren't going away and will almost certainly accelerate, impacting organizations, careers, and job functions throughout your lifetime.
 It's time to place tech at the center of the managerial playbook.